 3. Visa requirements

-As with many countries, your passport must be valid for at least three months after you complete visit to Italy, so please plan ahead.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Italy, so please plan ahead.

 4. Getting there

-Traveling to Italy from overseas, the best way to arrive there is via one of the international airports: Rome (FCO), Milan (MXP), Florence (FLR) or Venice (VCE).
-From any of these airports you will be able to fly anywhere else within Italy.
+Traveling to Italy from overseas, the best way to arrive there is via one of the international airports: Rome (FCO), Milan (MXP), Florence (FLR), or Venice (VCE).
+From any of these airports, you will be able to fly anywhere else within Italy.

-If you are traveling to Italy from Europe or neighboring countries, you can travel by train, bus or a car, especially if you are coming from France, Austria, Switzerland or Slovenia.
+If you are traveling to Italy from Europe or neighboring countries, you can travel by train, bus or car, especially if you are coming from France, Austria, Switzerland or Slovenia.